Alojzije Mišić: Administrative organisation

 Mišić modified the petition on 22 May 1922, and presented it as his own.
-The only difference between the two versions was that in Mišić's version, there's no distinction between the current and the future parishes that ought to be established.
-The reason for such a change was that the previous version stood in opposition to the canon law, which decreed that any newly established parish on the territory of an already existing one, belongs to the bishop, and not to any religious order.
+The only difference between the two versions was that in Mišić's version, there was no distinction between the current and the future parishes that ought to be established.
+The reason for such a change was that the previous version opposed the canon law, which decreed that any newly established parish on the territory of an existing one belongs to the bishop and not to any religious order.
 The Congregation on the Extraordinary Ecclesiastical Affairs asked Mišić to give them a list of parishes that would be at the disposal of the bishop.
-In the end, the Congregation refused to accept the petition, and requested that it should be approved by the bishop's consistory.
+In the end, the Congregation refused to accept the petition and requested that the bishop's consistory approve it.

 Upon the Congregation's refusal to accept the petition, Mišić ignored the whole issue.
-Only after Bubalo's insistence, Mišić agreed to send a petition but asked Bubalo to write it.
+Only after Bubalo's insistence did Mišić agree to send a petition, but asked Bubalo to write it.
 Bubalo wrote another petition on 20 May 1923.
-In this petition, Bubalo requested that besides the 25 parishes that belong to the Franciscans according to Decisia, additional 27 parishes be given to them, of which 13 haven't been established yet at the time, while 21 parishes would be reserved for the diocesan clergy (at the time, only 8 such parishes existed).
-His petition received Mišić's recommendation, with the approval from the bishop's consistory, made of Boras and another diocesan priest Marijan Kelava, on 3 June 1923 and was sent by Bubalo to the procurator of the Franciscan Order in Rome on 12 June 1923.
-The Congregation ruled by a rescript on 22 June 1923, that the bishop can give the requested parishes to the Franciscans until the Holy See doesn't decree otherwise.
+In this petition, Bubalo requested that, besides the 25 parishes that belong to the Franciscans according to Decisia, an additional 27 parishes be given to them, of which 13 haven't been established yet.
+In comparison, 21 parishes would be reserved for the diocesan clergy (at the time, only eight such parishes existed).
+His petition received Mišić's recommendation, with the approval from the bishop's consistory, made of Boras and another diocesan priest, Marijan Kelava, on 3 June 1923 and was sent by Bubalo to the procurator of the Franciscan Order in Rome on 12 June 1923.
+The Congregation ruled by a rescript on 22 June 1923 that the bishop can give the requested parishes to the Franciscans until the Holy See doesn't decree otherwise.
 This event marked the beginning of the Herzegovina Affair.
-His manners and incorrect information sent to the Vatican about the situation of the Church in Herzegovina, bolstered the dispute.
+His manners and incorrect information sent to the Vatican about the situation of the Church in Herzegovina bolstered the dispute.